flopezag/fiware-testbed-deploy/doc/index.md

 ## Introduction

-FIWARE Testbed Deploy is a set sof scripts developed to deploy/undeploy Openstack testbeds required for testings.
+FIWARE Testbed Deploy is a set of scripts developed to deploy/undeploy Openstack testbeds required for testings.
 It involves the deployment or undeployment of virtual machine using a Cloud infrastructure, and installing the required software by using cloud-init functionality.
 The software involves the installation and configuration of Openstack services. a set of scripts to create a secure environment for testing is provided.
 To execute the fiware-testbed-deploy only it is required to have